Assistant Professor of Urban & Regional Planning

 Marc Doussard’s research examines inequalities in the workplace and the contribution of public policy decisions to economic opportunity.
 His labor market scholarship focuses on placebound industries in which the decline in working conditions has eclipsed the downward slide in wages.
-His forthcoming book Degraded Work (University of Minnesota Press) details the deteriorating conditions of employment in local-serving industries immunized against international competition.
+His 2013 book Degraded Work (University of Minnesota Press) details the deteriorating conditions of employment in local-serving industries immunized against international competition.
 The book builds on a long-term engagement with regional economic development, and challenges the assumption that low pay and poor working conditions are intrinsic characteristics of service-sector jobs.

 During the Fall 2012 semester, Professor Doussard will teach Research Design and Methods (UP 587).
 He will also teach courses in economic development policy and analysis, and regional economic development.
 In the past, he has taught survey courses in urban studies and economic development, and an economic development seminar on the informal economy.

 Doussard received a Ph.D. and M.U.P.P. from the University of Illinois at Chicago, where he was a long-time associate of the Center for Urban Economic Development, and a B.A. from Columbia College.
 His past and current research partners include the Service Employees International Union, the Association of Community Organizations for Reform Now, the United Food and Commercial Workers, UNITE HERE!, the Humboldt Park Chamber of Commerce, Women Employed, Action Now, Local First Chicago, the Illinois Department of Revenue and the U.S. Department of Defense.

 Temple Hoyne Buell Hall